Folium Systems

 Folium should be credible because it names what it will not overclaim.

-BoundaryPublic-safe positionDiligence follow-up
+BoundaryPublic-facing positionDiligence follow-up

 Financial claimsNo revenue, return, valuation, margin, or customer-count claims are made in this deck.Review approved financial statements, pipeline, assumptions, and legal offering documents.

-Folium Systems Public-safe packet foliumsystems.com
+Folium Systems Public-facing PDF foliumsystems.com

 Next diligence step